Cloud4Wi-Create/my-apps-tutorial/README.md

 ### Process
 Now that you have everything you need to integrate with My Apps, let's get started! *Drum roll*
 #### 1. Register your app
+**Disclaimer**: All of these settings can be modified as you change and evolve your app.
    * Go to [developers.cloud4wi.com](https://developers.cloud4wi.com)
    * Log in and click on "Create New App".
    * Fill out the first part of the form.
 Try to be descriptive, as